Private AI Operator for Small Business

 If you want a private AI operator set up without handling the technical configuration, review the Concierge AI Agent Setup.

 Pilot users get the first month free.
 Business Boomer covers first-month hosting.
-You bring your own Codex subscription/account and book a 15-minute setup call with Sam to confirm the first workflow.
+You bring your own Codex subscription/account and book the Free 30-Minute AI Consultation with Sam to confirm the first workflow.

 Keep building the system